-The Office of Multicultural Initiatives (OMI) recognizes and supports our affinity groups through their annual events.
+The Office of Intercultural Initiatives recognizes and supports our affinity groups through their annual events.
 Programming, including cultural events, educational trainings, and social gatherings are sponsored and hosted by OMI and Unity House throughout the year.
 We welcome the opportunity to collaborate with departments and offices as well.

 Welcome Back Meet & Greet

 Start the school year by meeting all the affinity organizations at Merrimack College.
 Learn more about each organization and what they have to offer.
 Most importantly, you’ll have a chance to meet new people and build relationships.

 Latinx Heritage Month

 During the month duration starting September 15 through October 15, we celebrate the cultures, contributions and resilience of Latinx, Hispanic and Latino-identified communities around the world.